DenzelAP/FinancialAdvisor/README.md

 # Currency Exchange API Mock Test

-This project includes unit tests and integration tests for testing a mock API that simulates currency exchange rates.
+This project includes unit tests, integration tests and acceptance tests for testing a mock API that simulates currency exchange rates.
 The mock API is simulated using [Mockoon](https://mockoon.com/), and the tests use [xUnit](https://xunit.net/) for assertions and [SpecFlow](https://specflow.org/) for behavior-driven development (BDD).

 ## Requirements